guyslab/repo-search/README.md

 ## Enviroment Setup
 	1. Install docker and docker-compose
 	2. Change the environment variables in the docker-compose.yml file to contain your own secrets
+	3. Run ``docker-compose up` in the project root directory